manaswipatil11/medicinal-plant-identifier/Readme.md

-# Medicinal Plant Classifier 🌿
+# Medicinal Plant Identifier 🌿

 This Flask web app identifies Indian medicinal plants from leaf images using a deep learning model trained on 80+ classes.